by Tom Konrad, Ph.D.

 The key to getting price signals right is exactly what Todd Litman recommends above for transit pricing.
 That is, in addition to a price signal, the payer also needs acceptable options which can be adopted by a casual consumer, without requiring significant sacrifices of time, effort, or comfort.
 This means that the information to make good energy decisions has to be readily available, and that reliable contractors or how-to books, be available at reasonable prices and without requiring extensive research on the part of the individual.

-In terms of economics, this can be seen as increasing the price-elasticity of demand.
+, this can be seen as increasing the price-elasticity of demand.
 Price-elasticity of demand measures how much demand is able to fall for any given increase in price.
 If price elasticity is low, then demand does not fall, and consumers are likely to lash out, and demand that "someone" bring prices down, regardless of whether that someone has the ability to do so.
 Last summer, we saw this phenomenon in outrage at oil speculators, Big Oil, and calls for "Drill, Baby, Drill."